likedadah/Shenanibot-public/README.md

 - View, and, and delete own Levelhead level bookmarks

 ### Queue Management Options
-Here you can decide whether levels are taken into the queue in the order received, or whether viewers "take turns" in a rotation; configure limits on how many levels each viewer may submit; and determine how to handle creator codes.
+Here you can decide whether levels are taken into the queue in the order received, or whether viewers "take turns" in a rotation; configure limits on how many levels each viewer may submit; determine how to handle creator codes; and set the "default advance mode", which affects how commands like `!skip` advance the queue.

 ### Chat Options
 Options that control the bot's interaction with chat are found here.
 You can change the prefix used to recognize bot cmmands.
 (By default this is !, and it is recommended to use this if possible.)
 You can also configure message throttling.
 (As of version 2.2.0, it is not possible to disable throttling entirely; but you can specify the per-message delay and the 30-second message count limit.)